 Use wood utensils and high-heat oil

-When cooking with your electric wok, you’ll want to use wooden utensils so that you don’t scratch up the teflon coating.
+When cooking with your electric wok, you’ll want to use wooden utensils (Amazon) so that you don’t scratch up the teflon coating.
 You’ll also want to find a cooking oil that can withstand the up to 500°F temperatures without burning or smoking.
 Peanut oil and coconut oil are good choices.
-Avocado oil is gaining in popularity and has a very high smoke point: 520ºF!
+Avocado oil (Amazon) is gaining in popularity and has a very high smoke point: 520ºF!